Badinesan/content-ops-starter/content/pages/index.md

       color: text-dark
       type: TitleBlock
     subtitle: Discuss with the best scientists in your field
-    text: >
+    text: >+
-      A service that provides advice and guidance to startups and small businesses.
+      Learn about major scientific advances, and improve your knowledge by discovering groundbreaking discoveries.

+      Improve your relationships to collaborate with the best scientists in multiple fields including: cancer biology, pharmacology, biotechnologies and bioinformatics

     actions: []
     media:
       url: /images/_5a705871-e9a0-4e45-a118-5707b3bd5cc7.jpg